-Spoken language
+Spoken Language

-We recognise the need to develop students' language across the whole curriculum - cognitively, socially and linguistically.
-We recognise that students will need support to build up and extend any specialist scientific vocabulary and be assisted in making their thinking clear both to themselves and to others.
+The Iffley Academy recognises the need to develop students' language across the whole curriculum - cognitively, socially and linguistically.
+We recognise that students will need support to build up and extend any specialist scientific vocabulary and be assisted in making their thinking clear both to themselves and others.